kwalczak80/mx-monster/README.md

 ![Delete review](docs/images/existing_features/product_details_page/delete-review.JPG)

 Once the review is deleted, a confirmation message will be displayed on the screen.
-Please read about the message system below.
+Please read about the messages system below.

 [Back to Top](#table-of-contents)